 Findings indicated that (a) all scales were valid and reliable instruments, including the 36-Item School Readiness Outcomes Scale, which was modified by the researcher based on content from Florida's VPK standards, and the 6-Item Structural Quality - Program Administration Scale and 5-Item Process Quality Scale, which were adapted into self-reports from the Program Administration Scale and ECERS-R respectively; (b) both structural quality and process quality were explanatory variables of the 10-Item General Cognitive Development Outcomes, 6-Item Social and Emotional Development Outcomes, 5-Item Language and Communication Outcomes, 8-Item Physical Development and Fitness Outcomes, and 7-Item Cognitive - Emergent Literacy Outcomes among the total staff of South Florida child care centers; (c) process quality was "good", while structural quality was minimal; (d) the current pay and educational level of preschool teachers in child care centers in South Florida was low (e) there were no significant differences between VPK programs and non-VPK programs on child readiness outcomes, process quality, or structural quality (except for teacher and director pay); (f) low income families and minorities were not more likely to be in lower quality care and there were no significant differences in process quality or the school readiness outcomes between centers with various minority sized groups; and, (g) the 6-Item Structural Quality - Program Administration Scale, the 5- Item Process Quality Scale, and the 36-Item School Readiness Outcomes Scale were all valid and reliable measures.
 Future studies can examine the constructs of structure, process, and outcomes with a larger sample.
 Also construct validation studies are recommended using the 36-Item School Readiness Outcomes Scale, the 6-Item Structural Quality -Program Administration Scale, and the 5-Item Process Quality Scale.

 Mazzeo, Deborah, "Staff Perceptions of Structure, Process, and School Readiness Outcomes in Private South Florida Child Care Centers" (2008).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 127.

 Educational Assessment, Evaluation, and Research Commons, Educational Methods Commons, Other Educational Administration and Supervision Commons, Pre-Elementary, Early Childhood, Kindergarten Teacher Education Commons